 I joined the RSPB as Head of Government Affairs in 2004, became Head of Sustainable Development in 2006, before becoming Conservation Director in 2011.

-And do let me know what you think about the continued burning on peatland protected sites.
+Let me know what you think about today's announcement on fracking.

 It would be great to hear your views.

 New onshore licensing round opens – Joint response

 The Angling Trust, National Trust, RSPB, the Salmon and Trout Association, The Wildlife Trusts and the Wildfowl and Wetlands Trust earlier this year published a major review of the risks that shale gas extraction (‘fracking’) could pose in the UK and put forward ten recommendations to address these risks.

 Our review concluded that fracking poses a range of significant risks to the natural environment.
 Given these risks, and the high level of uncertainty about them, we called for special areas that are particularly sensitive to be protected outright from development.
 This would best be achieved by not licensing or permitting shale gas extraction, or exploration activity in these areas in the first place.
 Removing these sensitive areas from the area that was being considered for the 14th licensing round would reduce the total area being offered for licence by just 12%.

 We welcome Government’s announcement that National Parks and Areas of Natural Beauty will be afforded special protection and fracking developments will only be allowed within them under ‘exceptional circumstances’.

 Whilst this reflects existing planning policy, confirmation that fracking will be seen as a major development and will therefore have to pass this test is a useful step in the right direction.
 Critically, this is also the first time that Government have recognised the need for special places to be protected from fracking.
 There are, however, two fundamental problems with this approach that need addressing.